NOMO-Gabriel/api_NOMO/README.md

 A simple API to provide data for products for a single store.

 ## Project Status

-The development of the API for managing products (`API_NOMO`) is ongoing.
+The development of the API for managing products (`API_NOMO`) is finished.
 Please start by reading this `README` for an overview of the project and its objectives.
-For a detailed list of development steps and associated commits, refer to the [Development Steps](/about/3-DevelopmentGuide/Readme.md).
+For a detailed list of development steps and associated commits, refer to the [Development Steps](/about/2-DevelopmentGuide/Readme.md).
 This guide provides a comprehensive outline of the development process, including feature implementation and testing.
+To have more information about modeling of the project, see my [modeling](/about/1-Modeling/modeling.md)

 ## Overview

-`api_NOMO` is a RESTful API built with Symfony that allows for managing products in a single store.
+`api_NOMO` is a REST API built with Symfony that allows for managing products in a single store.
 It supports operations for handling products, categories, users, and images.

 ## Features